lkesteloot/unsong/unsong.md

 “What?” said Sarah.
 “Huh?
 Aaron, please!
 Do you love me?”

-…and I didn’t love her.
+... and I didn’t love her.
 My heart was taken.

 “Sarah,” I said, and I clasped her hand in mine.
 “You’re beautiful and wonderful and you saved my life.
 Together, we’re going to help the Cometspawn win the war and save the world.
 Okay?”